ttn64681/Obsidian-Storage/2025 FALL/CSCI 4050/Exams/Exam 2.md

+Ex:
-- On the WWW a single clinet can access data model (diagram) as the following. what archtiectural dsign can we use to imporve? explain
+- On the WWW a single clinet can access data model (diagram) as the following. what architectural dsign can we use to imporve? explain

 an arch style in which multiple independent comoponents interact